HomeNewsletterContentShopRadio

 Trends shift.
 Markets change.
 The only real hedge is your ability to make decisions with incomplete information.

-Most people treat action like a high dive: standing on the edge, analyzing the angle, calculating the entry, waiting for the perfect moment.
+Most people treat action like a high dive.
+They stand on the edge, analyze the angle, calculate the entry, wait for the perfect moment.
 But great founders don't hesitate at the edge.
 They step off, adjust mid-air, and figure out how to hit the water right before impact.

 If you're waiting for permission, for guarantees, for everything to line up just right, you're not betting.
 You're stalling.
-At some point, taking risks is the only way forward.
 And if you're going to bet on something, bet on your ability to land on your feet.

 • 2020 Year in Review